survivejs/react-book/manuscript/03_developing_with_webpack.md

 };
 ```

+Remember to invoke `npm i lodash --save-dev` so our merge function will work!

 The common configuration has been separated to a section of its own.
 In this case `build` configuration is actually the same as `common` configuration.
 We do a little tweak for `develop` case.
 As you can see the configuration is quite easy to follow this way.

 To make everything work again, we'll need to tweak our `package.json` **scripts** section like this: